Should You Buy a New or Used Semi-Truck?

 • You have limited capital to spend upfront.

 Remember that these are only recommendations — there aren’t clear-cut rules for adding a semi-truck to your fleet.
 It ultimately depends on your personal preferences, business needs, and budget.
-Considering these factors carefully can help you make the best decision for your business.
+Considering these factors can help you make the best decision for your business.

-Key Considerations When Purchasing a Semi-Truck
+What Are the Key Considerations When Purchasing a Semi-Truck?

 You should also factor these variables into your decision: